Rob-Cortes/UK-Food-Standards/README.md

 # nosql-challenge

-## Instructions

 The UK Food Standards Agency evaluates various establishments across the United Kingdom, and gives them a food hygiene rating.
-You've been contracted by the editors of a food magazine, Eat Safe, Love, to evaluate some of the ratings data in order to help their journalists and food critics decide where to focus future articles.
+In this exercise, we perform CRUD operations on the UK Food database.

 ## Part 1: Database and Jupyter Notebook Set Up
-Use NoSQL_setup_starter.ipynb for this section of the challenge.

-Import the data provided in the establishments.json file from your Terminal.
-Name the database uk_food and the collection establishments.
-Copy the text you used to import your data from your Terminal to a markdown cell in your notebook.
+First, in our Terminal, we import data from the establishments.json file into MongoDB.
+We name the database 'uk_food' and the collection 'establishments'.

-Within your notebook, import the libraries you need: PyMongo and Pretty Print (pprint).

-Create an instance of the Mongo Client.

-Confirm that you created the database and loaded the data properly:

-List the databases you have in MongoDB.
-Confirm that uk_food is listed.
-List the collection(s) in the database to ensure that establishments is there.
-Find and display one document in the establishments collection using find_one and display with pprint.
-Assign the establishments collection to a variable to prepare the collection for use.
+In Jupyter Notebook (NoSQL_setup_starter.ipynb), we import PyMongo so that we can work with the database in Python.
+After importing PyMongo, we create an instance of the Mongo Client and confirm that the client has connected to the database and loaded the data properly.
+Then we assign the establishments collection to a variable.

 ## Part 2: Update the Database
-Use NoSQL_setup_starter.ipynb for this section of the challenge.

-The magazine editors have some requested modifications for the database before you can perform any queries or analysis for them.
-Make the following changes to the establishments collection:

-An exciting new halal restaurant just opened in Greenwich, but hasn't been rated yet.
-The magazine has asked you to include it in your analysis.
-Add the following information to the database:
+In this section, we add a restaurant to the database.
+Initially, we have the following information for the restaurant:

 {
     "BusinessName":"Penang Flavours",